naveed49sp/Unix-Shell-Utility/README.txt

-version 01 is almost same as discussed in video lecture version 02 can perform i/o redirection.
+all versions are implemented in different files. functions_v1.c contains the functions which are used to implement version01, functions_v2.c contains those functions which are used to implement version 2 and so on. version 01 is almost same as discussed in video lecture version 02 can perform i/o redirection.
 	> for i/o redirection "infile.txt" and "outfile.txt" should present in cwd